mjmeli/MSP430-NeoPixel-WS2812-Library/README.md

 MSP430 NeoPixel/WS2812 C Library
 ================================

 An easy to use library for controlling WS2812 LEDs (branded by Adafruit as NeoPixels) with an MSP430 microcontroller.
-The library is heavily based off of Adafruit's NeoPixel library.
+The library is syntactically based off of Adafruit's NeoPixel library.

 ## Instructions